TreeHacks/hackpack-arduino-app/README.md

 # Part I: Using sensors with Arduino
 ## Arduino Digital/Analog pins
+All Arduinos are equipped with a combination of analog (A1-AX) and digital (1-Y) pins (see graphic below).
+Analog pins allow the Arduino to sense a voltage within a particular range.
+When using an analog sensor, this range can be 0-3.3V or 0-5V, depending on how the sensor is wired.
+Digital pins can be used to sense or output a binary signal - either high (5V on the Arduino Uno), or low (0V on the Arduino Uno).
+Because they can read and write high or low values, digital pins can be used to transfer data in various communication protocols.

+[pinout image]

 ## Types of sensors
 ## Reading from sensors
 ## Using data from sensors